DIY Wax Melts For Summer

 I like to use soy wax to make candles and wax melts because it’s natural and non-toxic.
 It usually comes in flake form and is very easy to measure and work with.

 And last, but certainly not least, it cleans up with just soap and hot water.
-If you’ve ever spent time cleaning paraffin off of utensils or your kitchen counters, you’ll get why this is a big deal!
+If you’ve ever spent time cleaning paraffin or beeswax off of utensils or your kitchen counters, you’ll get why this is a big deal!
 I usually just run my containers, utensils, and silicone molds through the dishwasher when I’m done!

 You can check out this post for a more in-depth comparison of different waxes used for candle making.